Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 $ export HTTPS_PROXY=http://username:password@proxy.company.com:8080

-# Then run the tool normally
+# Then run normally

 Complete configuration reference